Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Experiments

 \section{Experiments}

 This section evaluates \modelname on heterogeneous all-atom instruction datasets spanning molecules, proteins, and nucleic acids.
 Training and evaluation data are detailed in Sec.~\ref{sec: training data}.
 Training and optimization performance are analyzed in Sec.~\ref{sec: training details}.
 The performance gains beyond general LLMs are quantified in Sec.~\ref{sec: improvement}.
 Comparisons to modality-specific baselines are reported in Sec.~\ref{sec: baselines}.
 Scaling ability is discussed in Sec.~\ref{sec: efficiency}, followed by core ablations in Sec.~\ref{sec: ablation}.
-Hallucination analysis is in Sec.~\ref{sec: hallucination} with data contamination analysis in Sec.~\ref{sec: data contamination}.
+A matched-budget connector comparison is in Sec.~\ref{sec: matched_budget}.
+Structure availability analysis is in Sec.~\ref{sec: missing_structure}.
+Backbone size ablation is in Sec.~\ref{sec: backbone_size}.
+Hallucination analysis is in Sec.~\ref{sec: hallucination}.
+Coordinate-noise robustness is in Sec.~\ref{sec: coord_noise} with data contamination analysis in Sec.~\ref{sec: data contamination}.